My Family

 We married in 2004.
-At our wedding, our dogs—Kin, Kula and Dore—were our flowers girls, with our cat Mai present as a special guest.
+At our wedding, our dogs—Kin, Kula, and Dore—were our flower girls, with our cat Mai present as a special guest.

-After not walking for three years, I showed my determination by walking down the aisle at our wedding.
+After not walking for three years, I showed my determination by walking down the aisle with a cane (I wrapped it with white satin fabric so it looked like a part of my wedding dress).
 Everyone was crying with joy—especially Eric.

-The following year, Eric published a vegan macrobiotic dessert cookbook—Love, Eric—which was named the Best Cookbook of 2005 by Variety.
+The following year, I helped Eric publish a vegan macrobiotic dessert cookbook—Love, Eric—which was named the Best Cookbook of 2005 by Variety.

-Because of ovarian cancer, I never had a chance to birth a baby; but the following are all my wonderful animal children for this lifetime.
+Because of ovarian cancer, I never had a chance to birth a baby; but the following are all my wonderful, our animal children for this lifetime.

 Dog Family

 Nalu was adopted to rescue us when I was diagnosed with cancer of Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver, stage IV because of Hepatitis C that I got from the blood transfusion result of the car accident in 2001 and receiving EPOCH + Rituximab chemotherapy which is five days chemotherapy for 24 hours a day every three weeks since May 2017).
 She is a golden retriever mix.
-She was so friendly and no problem to be our family member right away when she came because she is re-birth of Kula.
-She loves to dive into Manzanita lake in North Fork California just like Kula.
+She was so friendly and had no problem being our family member right away when she came because she is the rebirth of Kula.
+She loves to dive into Manzanita Lake in North Fork, California, just like Kula.
 She plays with everyone and makes us happy.
-Here is my blog about her; Adopting a Puppy Brought Cheerfulness to Cancer Household
+Here is my blog about her: Adopting a Puppy Brought Cheerfulness to Cancer Household

 LUMI: 2010– Lumi means short of Luminaire “golden light” in French.

 She is Oro’s daughter and Kin’s granddaughter.
 She is the smallest golden retriever I have ever seen (she is only 32lbs); most people think she is a puppy.
 The sunshine of our home, she loves to be active and enjoys doing stand-up paddleboarding with Eric.
-She is the rebirth of Dore, who died from a hit-and-run driver in 2008.
-She had a trauma in previous life so she needs so much love and attention from everyone.
+She is the rebirth of Dore, who was killed by a hit-and-run driver in 2008.
+She had a trauma in a previous life, so she needs so much love and attention from everyone.
+As she got older, she mellowed out and gave us so much love.

-A golden retriever, Bubu is Oro’s son and Kin’s grandson.
-He was very shy and timid when he was a puppy, but after Eric took him to agility class, he gained confidence.
+A golden retriever, Bubu, is Oro’s son and Kin’s grandson.
+He was timid when he was a puppy, but after Eric took him to agility class, he gained confidence.
 He loves being in the bathroom while Eric is taking a shower.
-He also loves to dive and swimming at Manzanita lake in North Fork, California.
-He likes to sing along with the sirens, as well as when he greets people.
-As he is getting older he loves Animal Reiki.
-He is the re-birth of Sakura.
+He also loves to dive and swim at Manzanita Lake in North Fork, California.
+He enjoys singing along with the sirens, both when greeting people and in other situations.
+As he gets older, he loves Animal Reiki.

 LEO: 2005–2020

 This handsome golden retriever is Oro’s boyfriend.
-He was adopted to our house after Dore died in 2005.
-He was afraid of fire at first, but using Bach Flower Remedy has helped him enjoy being around the fireplace during winter at our mountain cabin in North Fork.
-He has a big smile and loves to follow us around.
-He is the re-birth of my dog, Julie who I lived with when I was in high-school.
-After Oro passed, he was lonely for a while and his life slow down, but he got his pace back and still loves to take a short walk and sleep a lot.
+He was adopted into our house after Dore died in 2005.
+He was initially afraid of fire, but using Bach Flower Remedy has helped him enjoy being around the fireplace during winter at our mountain cabin in North Fork.
+He has a big smile.
+He was goofy and funny and loved to follow us around.
+He is the rebirth of my dog, Julie, whom I lived with when I was in high school.
+After Oro passed, he was lonely for a while, and his life slowed down.
+However, he regained his peace and still enjoys taking short walks and sleeping a lot.

 ORO: 2006– 2018 Oro means “gold” in Italian and Spanish.